-Concord grapes are one of the joys of the fall, except for those pesky pits — the inspiration for this simple Concord Grape Granita.
+Concord grapes are one of the joys of the fall — the inspiration for this simple Concord Grape Granita.
 It’s utterly delicious and a wonderful way to eat this unique aromatic fruit.
-And since the grapes are cooked, this is granita also the perfect sweet treat to bring some fall joy to those on the neutropenic, low-fiber, bland diets, or those with sore mouths four of the trickier regimens that come with cancer treatment.
+And since... the grapes are cooked, this granita is also the perfect sweet treat to bring some fall joy to those on the low-fiber, bland diets, or those with sore mouths, three of the trickier regimens that come with cancer treatment.
 Try this guaranteed treat.

 Although they aren’t so deliciously aromatic, this recipe will work well with other red or black skinned grapes.
 Be careful when adding the sugar though.
 Because of the grapes’ natural sweetness, a little sugar goes a long way.